 Canyons and Rivers

 If you desire is to see some of the spectacular canyon country scenery, the Colorado side is the place for you.
-The Harpers Corner Road is a 32 mile scenic drive that includes overlooks of the Yampa and Green rivers.
-The short Harpers Corner Trail at the road's end is a must to get the most dramatic views.
-For those with a high clearance vehicle, The drive to Echo Park will take you into the depths of the river canyons.
+The Harpers Corner Road is a 31 mile (50 km) scenic drive that includes overlooks of the Yampa and Green rivers.
+The short Harpers Corner Trail at the road's end reveals the most dramatic views.
+For those with a high clearance vehicle, the drive to Echo Park will take you into the depths of the river canyons.